Didiloy/PromoHub/README.md

 - [x] Page to select the lower and upper price limit, the metacritic score and the steam rating, if it's a AAA game and if it's a currently on sale
 - [x] Page to display the results
 - [x] Add a search page to search for a specific game by title
 - [ ] Envoyer paramètres enregistrés par mail/sms
+- [ ] page de parametres
-- [ ] Enregistrer les deals
+- [x] Enregistrer les deals
 - [x] Page de détail de deal avec un affichage de tout les attributs
-- [ ] Page avec tout les deals enregistrés
+- [x] Page avec tout les deals enregistrés

 ### Ideas